DamienKusters/gmtk2024jam-docs/Kraken game.md

 Grab hold, and eat entities in order to grow in size.
 ##### Eatable dangerous entities
 Will sometimes fly across the screen.
-- Birds: horizontal, will do its 'droppings' as soon as the tentacle? or mouth piece is below the bird.
+- Birds: horizontal, will do its 'droppings' as soon as the tentacle piece is below the bird.
 - Planes: Same as birds will show up in higher altitudes.
 Droppings are bombs/packets, may also shoot forward?
+- Different patterns to create a bullet-hell effect
 ##### Growth
 The more you eat the larger you'll become.
 This is done by scaling the background and setting a requirement of how much you must eat in order to go to the next stage.
 Taking damage will shrink you back down.